Skip to main content

 4

-Create the shortcut
+Create the startup shortcut

 5

-2. (Alternative) If the shortcut doesn’t work (above), create a Windows Task Scheduler task
+2. (Alternative) If the shortcut doesn’t work (above), create a Windows Task Scheduler task for the Web Connector to open automatically

 If the Web Connector still fails to start on its own, you can instead use Windows Task Scheduler to launch it reliably on every boot.